VivianDLi/CryoVIT/docs/usage/installation.rst

 ========================

 You can install CryoViT directly from a clone of the `Git repository`_.
-This requires having `git`_ installed on your system, as well as a conda-based Python distribution such as `miniforge`_.
+This requires having `git`_ installed on your system, as well as a virtual environment manager and Python distribution such as `miniforge`_.

 .. _Git repository: https://github.com/sanketx/CryoVIT
 .. _git: https://git-scm.com/downloads